Skip Navigation

 Food Safety Training for Volunteers

-Extension expert demonstrates cooking for crowds; photo by Edwin RemsbergMany organizations and community groups rely on volunteers like you for a variety of food events for fundraising, fellowship, food pantries or other service to the community.
+Extension expert demonstrates cooking for crowds; photo by Edwin RemsbergMany organizations and community groups rely on volunteers like you for a variety of food events for fundraising, fellowship, food pantries or other services to the community.
 But cooking for a crowd is tricky!
 How do you store all that food?
 When is the food completely cooked?
 How long can you leave food on the buffet table?
-Now there is a workshop on Safe Food Handling designed specifically for Volunteers.
+Now there is a workshop on safe food handling designed specifically for volunteers.

 Why attend?